exanubes/url-shortener/README.md

 This approach results in a unique, non-sequential short code that's 11 characters long due to relying on a 64-bit snowflake id.

 > I've also considered shortening the timestamp to be a UNIX epoch in seconds to try and fit in the $62^7$ space which is 42bits.
-An epoch is 31bits, that leaves ten for sequence and machine id which is very little, even if all 10 bits went to sequence that's a maximum of 1024 requests per second which is far below the ~1200rps requirement.
+An epoch is 31bits, which leaves ten for sequence and machine id which is very little.
+Even if all 10 bits went to sequence that's a maximum of 1024 requests per second which is far below the ~1200rps requirement and normally you'd want at least a 2x breathing room.

 #### Handling collisions